 And he continues by pointing out that priorities change over time.

-Your priorities today aren’t the same as they were 5 years ago, and they will shift again in the future.
+Your priorities today are different from those five years ago, and they will shift again in the future.

-You will even have different priorities within the same day.
-In the morning your priority may be to focus on a work project while in the afternoon your priority could be to exercise, and in the evening your priority shifts again to spend time with your family.
-But you have to be clear on what’s important to you before you can prioritize your goals.
+You may even have different priorities within the same day.
+In the morning, your priority may be to focus on a work project, while in the afternoon, your priority could be to exercise, and in the evening, your priority shifts again to spend time with your family.
+But you have to be clear on what’s important to you before prioritizing your goals.

-Another reason to figure out what’s most important to you is so you don’t let other people’s goals dictate your life.
+Another reason to figure out what’s most important to you is to avoid letting other people’s goals dictate your life.

-Society, colleagues, family and friends will all have ideas about how you “should” be spending your time.
-And you’ve probably internalized a lot of these “shoulds” without even realizing it.
+Society, colleagues, family, and friends will all have ideas about how you “should” spend your time.
+And you’ve probably internalized many of these “shoulds” without even realizing it.
 But the fact is, other people’s priorities won’t make you happy if they’re not your own.

 “Does this activity fill me with energy or drain me of energy?”

-Activities that are aligned with your personal values will give you energy, but if you feel drained doing them, it’s likely that you’re not being entirely honest with yourself about what you want.
-You can still do activities that drain your energy if they are necessary for the achievement of certain goals, but you might want to put them lower on your priorities list and spend less time on them if you can.
+Activities that align with your values will give you energy, but if you feel drained doing them, you’re likely not being entirely honest with yourself about what you want.
+You can still do activities that drain your energy if necessary to achieve specific goals, but you might want to put them lower on your priorities list and spend less time on them if you can.

-Once you know what your priorities are, the next step is to create a plan.
+Once you know your priorities, the next step is to create a plan.

 The Getting Things Done Method (GTD)